caltechlibrary/irdmtools/README.md

 ### `doi2rdm`

-This tool will query the CrossRef API and convert a works record into a JSON structure compatible with an RDM record (e.g. to be inserted via an RDM API call).
-See the [man page](eprint2rdm.1.md) for details.
+This tool will query the CrossRef or DataCite API and convert a works record into a JSON structure compatible with an RDM record (e.g. to be inserted via an RDM API call).
+See the [man page](doi2rdm.1.md) for details

+### `rdm2citeproc`

+This tools takes an RDM record and returns an abbreviated record inspired by [citeproc](https://en.wikipedia.org/wiki/CiteProc).
+It also supports harvesting selected RDM records into a dataset collection using the `-harvest` and `-ids` options.
+We use this feature to facilate creating <https://feeds.library.caltech.edu>.
+See the [man page](rdm2citeproc.1.md) for details.

+### `eprint2citeproc`

+This tools take an EPrint record and returns an abbreviated record inspired by [citeproc](https://en.wikipedia.org/wiki/CiteProc).
+It also supports harvesting select EPrint records into a dataset collection using the `-harvest` and `-ids` options.
+We use this feature to facilate creating <https://feeds.library.caltech.edu>.
+See the [man page](eprint2citeproc.1.md) for details.

 ## Requirements